Zanthed/archlinux-files/etc/README.md

 - Uncommented `ccache` to utilize [ccache](https://wiki.archlinux.org/title/Ccache) to improve subsequent compiling times.
 - Uncommented `sign` to sign all locally built AUR packages with my own GPG key.

+### BUILDDIR
+- Uncommented and set BUILDDIR to `/tmp/makepkg` to build in RAM.
+See my fstab file for increasing the size of it.

 ### INTEGRITY_CHECK
 - Changed the disgusting, awful md5 to sha512 for clearly obvious reasons.
 (Why the hell is this default?
 Not even sha1???)
 Update: As of pacman 6.0.0, Arch now switched to a very better hashing algorithm: CRC.
 While SHA512 is still superior to CRC, it's a lot better than MD5 and very good on embedded hardware which is where Arch strives in.